Additional guidance on the mandatory requirements for SENCOs and schools

 Requirements for SENCOs

-• complete training within 3 years of appointment - schools and SENCOs must make sure they enrol on training that will meet this requirement
+SENCOs who have already obtained the NASENCO do not need to complete the NPQ.
+All SENCOs must complete training within 3 years of appointment.
+Schools and SENCOs must make sure SENCOs enrol on training that will meet this requirement.

-SENCOs appointed before 1 September 2009 are not required to take the NPQ, but will be expected to ensure compliance with the regulations.
+SENCOs appointed before 1 September 2009 are not required to take the NPQ but will be expected to ensure compliance with the regulations.

-SENCOs enrolled on NASENCO courses
+SENCOs already enrolled on a NASENCO course

-SENCOs enrolled on a NASENCO course starting in the 2023 to 2024 academic year will be considered to have fulfilled the mandatory training as long as they complete it within 3 years of their appointment and by 31 August 2027.
+SENCOs that were enrolled on a NASENCO course that started before September 2024 will be considered to have fulfilled the mandatory training requirement if they complete this within 3 years of appointment (and by 31 August 2027).